DiligentGraphics/DiligentEngine/README.md

 Global cmake installation directory is controlled by `CMAKE_INTALL_PREFIX` variable.
 Within that directory, `DILIGENT_CORE_INSTALL_DIR` defines the subdirectory where libraries and headers will be installed.
-Note that on Windows by default CMake will be attempting to install to *Program Files* directory, which is likely not what you want.
+Note that by default CMake will be attempting to install to a system directory (such as *Program Files* on Windows), which is likely not what you want.
 Use `-D CMAKE_INSTALL_PREFIX=install` to use local *install* folder instead.

 DiligentCore installation directory will contain everything required to integrate the engine: